shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ## Unresolved Problems and Major Uncertainties{-}

-The biggest uncertainty and unresolved conflict is trying to reconcile the signal in the biological data (which suggests a lower population size and status) versus the acoustic and tag surveys (which suggest high stock sizes and status).
-This is the major issue the current assessment is confronting.
-Another acoustic-visual survey data point could help resolve how much uncertainty there is in the estimate.
-The lack of contrast in the biological data, despite large sample sizes, is another barrier to interpreting the current conditions, though given models using only biological data, the signal seems clear that the population could be at a lower stock status.

-## Scientific Uncertainty{-}

 The biggest uncertainty and unresolved conflict is trying to reconcile the signal in the biological data (which want a lower population size and status) versus the acoustic and tag surveys (which want high stock sizes and status).
 This is the major issue the current assessment is confronting.
 Another acoustic-visual survey data point could help resolve how much uncertainty there is in the estimate.
 The lack of contrast in the length composition data, despite large sample sizes, is another barrier to interpreting the current conditions, as lengths drive the model to a lower stock status, while the ages push it to higher stock status, but not as high as the acoustic-visual survey would have it.

+## Scientific Uncertainty{-}

+The model-estimated uncertainty around the 2023 spawning output was $\sigma$ = 0.11 and the uncertainty around the OFL was $\sigma$ = 0.09.
+This is clearly an underestimate of overall uncertainty because of the necessity to fix some life history parameters such as natural mortality and steepness, as well as a lack of explicit incorporation of model structural uncertainty.
+The alternative states of nature used to bracket uncertainty in the decision table assist with encapsulating model structure uncertainty.

 ## Harvest Projections and Decision Table{-}